emmt/LazyAlgebra.jl/README.md

 mapping types (not by combining existing mappings as explained above) which benefit from the `LazyAlgebra` framework is as simple as declaring a new mapping subtype of `Mapping` (or one of its abstract subtypes) and extending two methods `vcreate` and `apply!` specialized for the new mapping type.
-More mode details, see [here](doc/mappings.md).
+For mode details, see [here](doc/mappings.md).